FOG has launched a new Food Justice Study Group for local residents in Gainesville and its surrounding communities.

 Every other month, we will be discussing a book or documentary that has been selected to generate a conversation about how our contemporary food system can help us better understand the complex issues of race, class, gender, both our collective and individual histories, and how we might envision and achieve a more sustainable, socially-just society.

-The first Food Justice Study Group meeting will be held October 16 at 6:45 PM at the Millhopper Branch Library in Gainesville.
-The October selection for the Study Group is John T. Edge’s The Potlikker Papers: A Food History of the Modern South.
+The first Food Justice Study Group meeting was held October 16, 2017 at 6:45 PM at the Millhopper Branch Library in Gainesville.
+The October selection for the Study Group was John T. Edge’s The Potlikker Papers: A Food History of the Modern South.
 The book starts with the contribution of the South’s cooks and waiters during the Civil Rights era, covers the Back to the Land movement, and concludes with a South where immigrants have shaped the region’s cuisine and culture.